Minecraft Discord Interface

 This is not too crazy but so far this system only goes from Minecraft to Discord, we need to handle commands to interface the other way too!
 This part of the system listens for all messages, and if it starts with the right prefix it tries to find and run the command.
 If no commands with specified name are found it used the Dice coefficient to suggest similar spelled real commands.
 The amount of languages I’ve implemented the dice coefficient in is a little crazy at this point, It’s like my hello world!

-Here is the trait defecation for Command.
+Here is the trait definition for Command.
 The name is what the command matcher uses to see if this command should be used.
 Help and description are used by the help command to well,,, give help on a command. needs_server defines if the commands needs the Minecraft server to be running before it can be used.
 And finally at no surprise to anyone, the execute function defines what to do then the command is called.

 pub trait Command {